 For the first time, the HRDs’ essential contribution to society was recognized, at the same time as their right to be protected.
 The Declaration clearly states that defenders have a right to defend human rights, to associate freely with others, document human rights abuses, as well as access protection from the UN and regional mechanisms.

-This year will mark the 25th anniversary of the Declaration.
-On this occasion, we want to shed light on the women and men in the Franciscan family working for the respect of fundamental human rights in different regions of the world.
+As December 9, 2023 marks the 25th anniversary of the Declaration, we want to shed light on the women and men in the Franciscan family working for the respect of fundamental human rights in different regions of the world.
 The Franciscan values of equal dignity, peace, and care for all creation are at the heart of their commitment.
 In this series, we are focusing on the sisters and brothers who are at the forefront of helping marginalized communities and populations whose most basic rights are violated.

 To quote Mary Lawlor, Special Rapporteur on the situation of HRDs, “human rights defenders are ordinary people who do extraordinary things”.
 In this spirit, many Franciscans fit the definition perfectly – true human rights defenders, working for a better tomorrow.